Questions you should ask your CMS vendor: answered

 Rich text should be portable

 That’s absolutely right!
-We do offer our customer a markdown field as it offers (from our view) the highest portability.
+We do offer our customers a markdown field as it offers (from our view) the highest portability and a completely new rich text field that comes with an advanced feature set and the possibility to import content from markdown.
 However, you’re not limited to using our default field types, if you want a specific rich text editor like tinyMCE or a completely different one, you’re always able to extend Storyblok to your needs and still have your content available by our API.

 Is it possible, and how exactly will multi-disciplinary teams work with this system?

 With Storyblok your account can be part of an organization allowing you to have access to specific spaces (projects) of that organization.
 Each space can define custom roles and permissions on folders and even field base, depending on their needs.
-With an approval workflow in place, one editor can manage a specific content entry and send an approval request to another editor to proofread and publish.
+With a configurable workflow system in place that makes it easy to distinct in which workflow state a story is, one editor can manage a specific content entry and send an approval request to another editor to proofread and publish.
 Each activity made by any team member will be shown in the activities app, allowing everybody to see latest changes across the whole project.

 With an integration to Slack or a Webhook, other platforms can be notified whenever a content entry becomes updated, published or unpublished.
 Since content can be defined in components and most designers, developers and even content creators talk about those specific parts of their content, the benefit for inter-disciplinary teams is amazing.
 With the right approach to content, everybody in the process has the same idea and can overcome obstacles without rethinking the whole set-up two weeks before you want to deploy to production, bring everyone on board from the start.